shatteredsilicon/postgres_exporter/README.md

 * `PG_EXPORTER_EXCLUDE_DATABASES`
   A comma-separated list of databases to remove when autoDiscoverDatabases is enabled.
 Default is empty string.

-* `PG_EXPORTER_INCLUDE_DATABASES`
-  A comma-separated list of databases to only include when autoDiscoverDatabases is enabled.
-Default is empty string, means allow all.

-* `PG_EXPORTER_METRIC_PREFIX`
-  A prefix to use for each of the default metrics exported by postgres-exporter.
-Default is `pg`

 Settings set by environment variables starting with `PG_` will be overwritten by the corresponding CLI flag if given.